 What is Shingles?

-Shingles, also known as Zoster or Herpes Zoster, is a painful localized skin rash often with blisters that is caused by the varicella zoster virus (VZV) - the same virus that causes chickenpox.
+Shingles, also known as herpes zoster, is a painful localized skin rash with blisters.
+Shingles is caused by the varicella zoster virus (VZV), which is the same virus that causes chickenpox.
 After a person recovers from chickenpox, the virus stays in the body in a dormant state.
 For reasons that are not fully known, the virus can reactivate years later, causing shingles.
-A shingles rash usually appears on one side of the face or body and lasts from 2 to 4 weeks
+A shingles rash usually appears on one side of the face or body and lasts from 2 to 4 weeks.

-People who develop shingles typically have only one episode in their lifetime, but long-term pain often occurs.
-In rare cases, a person may have second or even a third episode.
-The only way to reduce the risk of developing shingles and the long-term pain that can follow shingles is to get vaccinated.
+People who develop shingles typically have only one episode in their lifetime, but in rare cases, a person may have second or even a third episode.